maxeymr/meanstack_docker/README.md

 #### 2. At your home directory, run the command cd meanstack to create a directory to work from.

-3. Setup MongoDB
+#### 3. Setup MongoDB

 This only verifies the commands to pull a docker image from Docker Hub  to understand how it can work.
  Run the command docker pull mongo to get the latest mongodb image from Docker Hub.

-4. Setup Express API Application
+#### 4. Setup Express Application

 In the meanstack directory, create a directory with the command mkdir express

 In the express directory, create a file named package.json with the following text